gd03champ/policypal-extention/README.md

 Contributions to the Terms Trackers project are highly appreciated!
 We believe in the power of collaboration and welcome your contributions with open arms.
 If you find any issues or have suggestions for improvements, please create a GitHub issue or submit a pull request.
 Before contributing, make sure to review the project's guidelines for contributing and code of conduct.

-Let's make the Policypal extension even more awesome together!
+Let's make the PolicyPal extension even more awesome together!

 ## License 📄